Make your Clipchamp videos accessible to people with disabilities

 Enable autogenerated captions

-Microsoft Stream can automatically generate captions to your video if it's in a supported format and a supported language.
+You can automatically generate captions and a transcript for your video on its Clipchamp video player page, if it's in a supported format and a supported language.

 Notes: Automatic caption generation is supported for: